unsorted-repos/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/Login and start cronjob service automatically/Readme.md

  5. To create a file named `myFile` in location `/var/www/` every minute.
  6. For completeness: `*/2 * * * * root touch /var/www/myFile` means: the command "touch /var/myFile" is executed every two minutes with root access.

-An example of the `crontab` file could look like (I only added the last line, the rest was already there in my setup):
+An example of the `crontab` file could look like (I only added the last 5 lines, the rest was already there in my setup):

 ```
 	# /etc/crontab: system-wide crontab